mbund/blog/content/posts/healthscript/index.md

   - Badge
   - Healthscript
   - Fly.io
-description: Health checks let devs and users know the status of a service.
+description: &desc Health checks let devs and users know the status of a service.
 Let's see what it looks like to make it as easy as possible to write one.
+summary: *desc
 ---

 ## Who needs health checks?